Rosalie von Rauch: Biography

-Rosalie was a maid of honour of Princess Marianne of the Netherlands, wife of Prince Albert, youngest son of King Frederick William III of Prussia.
+Rosalie was a maid of honor of Princess Marianne of the Netherlands, wife of Prince Albert, youngest son of King Frederick William III of Prussia.
 In Berlin on 13 June 1853, she became the second wife of the Prussian prince, who had divorced his wife in 1849.
-Almost two weeks before the wedding, on 28 May, Rosalie was already created Countess of Hohenau (Gräfin von Hohenau).
-Due to her lower status, according to the laws of the House of Hohenzollern the marriage was morganatic, and the couple was forced to avoid the Prussian court.
+Almost two weeks before the wedding, on 28 May, Rosalie was named Countess of Hohenau (Gräfin von Hohenau).
+Due to her lower social status, according to the laws of the House of Hohenzollern the marriage was morganatic, and the couple was forced to avoid the Prussian court.
 Albert was in conflict with his brother King Frederick William IV, who opposed his divorce from Princess Marianne.

 The couple resided for some time in Meiningen, at the side of Albert's oldest daughter, Hereditary Princess Charlotte, and later moved to a vineyard in Loschwitz near Dresden, Saxony, where Albert had a residence, Albrechtsberg Castle, erected in 1854.
-The Prussian ambassador in Dresden, Count Heinrich von Redern (1804-1888), repeatedly ignored Rosalie at the court in Dresden, which is why she and her husband never appeared there.
+The Prussian ambassador in Dresden, Count Heinrich von Redern (1804–1888), repeatedly ignored Rosalie at the court in Dresden, which is why she and her husband never appeared there.

 After Albert's second eldest brother William I became King of Prussia in 1861, the family circumstances were relaxed.
 William I visited Albrechtsberg Castle and Rosalie was formally introduced as his brother's wife.
 After her husband's death Rosalie lived in retirement at Albrechtsberg Castle, where she died, aged 58.